Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Matching to the 2D square lattice

 The most important problem for matching the graph on a square lattice is to reduce the degree of vertices.
 In a square lattice, the degree of each vertex is four while in the our model (\ref{d1}) the degree of each vertex may be any arbitrary numbers.
 We use the lemma (\ref{b1}) to reduce the degree of a vertex.
 For example, according to lemma (\ref{b1}) as it is shown in Figure (\ref{fig6}), we can split a vertex which has six links with other vertices of the lattice to two new vertices where there are only three connections for each one of them.
-For the vertices of the graph with higher degrees it is enough to repeat this rule for more times to finally reduce the degree to four.\\ \textbf{Step 2: Link insertion}
+For the vertices of the graph with higher degrees it is enough to repeat this rule for more times to finally reduce the degree to four.

-Second problem is that we should match all edges of the final graph to edges of the square lattice.
-To this end, it is necessary to insert many vertices on the edges of the graph to match it to the vertices of the square lattice.
+\textbf{Step 2: Link insertion} Second problem is that we should match all edges of the final graph to edges of the square lattice.
+To this end, it is necessary to insert several vertices on the edges of the graph to match it to the vertices of the square lattice.
 We use a simple rule for adding vertices on any links of the graph in the following form:

 This relation has been shown in Figure (\ref{fig7}) in a graphical notation.
 To prove this relation it is enough to complete the square as $(\phi_0 -(\phi_2 -\phi_1))^2$ in the right-hand of the relation and perform integration on $\phi_0$.
-In this way, we can add enough number of vertices to completely match the graph to the square lattice.\\ \textbf{step 3: Face insertion}
+In this way, we can add enough number of vertices to completely match the graph to the square lattice.

-Last step for complete matching to a square lattice is that there is also some empty points on square lattice which should be filled by new variables.
+\textbf{step 3: Face insertion} Last step for complete matching to a square lattice is that there is also some empty points on square lattice which should be filled by new variables.
 To this end, we can add a new variable $\phi$ in each point of the square lattice and fix its value to zero.
 As it is shown in Figure(\ref{fig8}), such a transformation does not lead to any extra terms in the partition function.

+In this way by proper combination of the above steps, one will be able to convert the original graph to a 2D rectangular lattice.